My struggle with acne is personal, and if you’re already reading this - so is probably yours.

 But as the saying goes, knowledge is power, and today we’ll talk about one of the less dangerous types of acne, the papules acne.
 Albeit less unseemly than other types, these acnes are still a pretty uncomfortable type to ‘wear.’

-Papules acne occur when those small, clogged hair openings (called comedones) become inflamed.
+Papules acne occurs when those small, clogged hair openings (called comedones) become inflamed.
 While a normal comedone transforms into a blackhead or a whitehead, papules acne are a real ‘pain in the, eh, behind’ because the inflammation can spread through an entire area, leaving the skin red, bumpy, and painful to the touch.
+That’s why my dermatology professor called those comedones little time bombs.

 Imagine a blemish becoming a hundred times worse.
 These acne form tiny, numerous pimples which can’t be burst or cleaned elegantly.
 In fact, trying to do so often results in intense pain, because a large surface of the skin has already been damaged.
 What’s worse, rubbing the area usually spreads the infection to healthy skin, because the ‘wildfire’ is actually caused by Propionibacterium acnes, a common microscopic skin resident.